mvsjober/puhti-ml/README.md

 In general we have one conda environment per Lmod module.
 Conda enviroments are supposed to be complete environments on their own and cannot be used in a hierarchical fashion, hence modules like `pytorch` do not depend on `python-data` (which has the basic ML stuff), but is instead created by first cloning `python-data` and then adding stuff to that.
 At that point the basic ML stuff is copied to `pytorch`, and later additions to `python-data` will not automatically come to `pytorch`.
 Instead of copying conda will actually hardlink most files, so this does not cause a huge explosion in actual files size.

-(For now you can activate several at once with Lmod, but we might have to disable that in the future (by adding `reject` commands in the modulefile), as conda environments are not supposed to be use together.)

 Conda environments cannot have "/" in their name so conda environment `pytorch-1.1.0` corresponds to the Lmod module `pytorch/1.1.0`.

 First: